versatica/TrendCalculator/README.md

 >>> done
 ```

-Once the algorithm is fixed, trend values in both tests should be the same for the same total elapsed time.
+Once the algorithm runs as expected, trend values in both tests should be the same for same total elapsed times.